Skip to content

 Action

-Members of Congress should reintroduce and support the Methane Emissions Mitigation Research and Development Act.
+Members of Congress should support the Methane Emissions Mitigation Research and Development Act (H.R.
+7651).

 Methane Emissions from Oil and Gas: Key Climate Change Contributor